 We asked Giles from The Small Solar Company to give us an approximate cost for a new solar thermal system.
 Whilst he said that every home is different, with its own challenges, a pretty standard benchmark price is about £3,000 for a 3m2 solar thermal system, while a larger 6m2 system might cost nearer £4,500.

-Much of the payback rate of the solar thermal system is down to the energy savings the solar thermal system creates once it is installed – if the savings are big, the payback is fast and visa versa.
-The savings here relate to producing hot water for free (from the Sun), rather than firing up whatever normally creates the hot water in your home.
+Much of the payback rate of the solar thermal system is down to the energy savings the solar thermal system creates once it is installed – if the savings are big, the payback is fast and vice versa.
+The savings here relate to producing hot water for free (from the Sun), rather than firing up whatever normally creates the hot water in your home (typically a gas boiler).

 Unfortunately, the energy savings associated with solar thermal are more modest than solar PV, although it does depend on how much hot water you get through.
 The two key factors are how many people live in the property, and what sort of heating system you currently use.